 At a glance

-- AI pentest simulated real attacker behavior across the application
+- AI pentest simulated real attacker behavior across the application and integrations

-- 54 validated findings, grouped by severity with reproducible attack paths
+- 54 validated findings grouped by severity with reproducible attack paths

 - Clear remediation guidance used directly by engineers